b2broker

 Familiarise Yourself with Legal Requirements

 Some regions, such as the United States, Australia, and South Africa, require IB certification.
-However, if you are launching your IB platform in Europe, you will most likely not be required to obtain such a license, but you must check out for other registration and compliance requirements.
+However, if you are launching your IB platform in Europe, you will most likely not be required to obtain such a license, but you must check for other registration and compliance requirements.

 Create a dedicated team to oversee and manage the legal aspects, such as reporting, internal auditing and bank statement disclosures.